-- Systems that had at least one hospital with nonmissing data on insurance products and zero hospitals that reported an insurance product at the hospital or system level or through a partnership or joint venture.
+- Systems that offered any insurance product; that is, at least one hospital in the system reported an insurance product at the hospital or system level or through a partnership or joint venture.
+These systems have a value of 1 for the any insurance product variable. - Systems that had at least one hospital with nonmissing data on insurance products and zero hospitals that reported an insurance product at the hospital or system level or through a partnership or joint venture.
 These systems have a value of 0 for the any insurance product variable. - Systems that had missing data on insurance products for all hospitals; either all of their hospitals that responded to the survey had missing data on insurance products, or their hospitals did not respond to the AHA survey.
 These systems have missing data for the any insurance product variable (details reported in the caveat on Missing Data below).